 3. The manager reviews the request and approves or denies.

 Mileage requests should follow the same process as all other requests, including automated approval workflows so the request is routed to the correct destination.
 To make things even simpler, an auto-generated map gives the approver an easy visual of the trip.
+Because it’s possible to combine multiple destinations, approvers only have to review one request, even for more complex itineraries.

 4. Accounting receives the spend information.